-- They are to make an ark of acacia wood.
+They are to make an ark of acacia wood.
 Its length must be two and a half cubits; its width will be one cubit and a half; and its height will be one cubit and a half.
+(Exodus 25:10 ULT)

-(Exodus 25:10 ULB) - Use the measurements given in the ULB.
+(1) Use the measurements given in the ULT.
 These are the same kinds of measurements that the original writers used.
-Spell them in a way that is similar to the way they sound or are spelled in the ULB. (see Copy or Borrow Words) - o "They are to make an ark of acacia wood.
-Its length must be two and a half kubits; its width will be one kubit and a half; and its height will be one kubit and a half." - Use the metric measurements given in the UDB.
-The translators of the UDB have already figured how to represent the amounts in the metric system. - o "They are to make an ark of acacia wood.
-Its length must be one meter; its width will be two thirds of a meter; and its height will be two thirds of a meter." - Use measurements that are already used in your language.
+Spell them in a way that is similar to the way they sound or are spelled in the ULT.
+(See Copy or Borrow Words.)

+"They are to make an ark of acacia wood.
+Its length must be two and a half kubits; its width will be one kubit and a half; and its height will be one kubit and a half."

+(2) Use the metric measurements given in the UST.
+The translators of the UST have already figured how to represent the amounts in the metric system.

+"They are to make an ark of acacia wood.
+Its length must be one meter; its width will be two thirds of a meter; and its height will be two thirds of a meter"

+(3) Use measurements that are already used in your language.
 In order to do this you would need to know how your measurements relate to the metric system and figure out each measurement.
-For example, if you measure things using the standard foot length, you could translate it as below. - o "They are to make an ark of acacia wood.
-Its length must be 3 3/4 feet; its width will be 2 1/4 feet; and its height will be 2 1/4 feet." - Use the measurements from the ULB and include measurements that your people know in the text or a note.
-The following shows both measurements in the text. - o "They are to make an ark of acacia wood.
+For example, if you measure things using the standard meter length, you could translate it as below.

+"They are to make an ark of acacia wood.
+Its length must be one meter; its width will be two thirds of a meter; and its height will be two thirds of a meter."

+(4) Use the measurements from the ULT and include measurements that your people know in the text or a note.
+The following shows both measurements in the text.

+"They are to make an ark of acacia wood.
 Its length must be two and a half cubits (one meter); its width will be one cubit and a half (two thirds of a meter); and its height will be one cubit and a half (two thirds of a meter)."

-translationAcademy Biblical Distance

-• Use measurements that your people know, and include the measurements from the ULB in the text or in a note.
-The following shows the ULB measurements in notes.
+(5) Use measurements that your people know, and include the measurements from the ULT in the text or in a note.
+The following shows the ULT measurements in notes.